Autodesk/molecule-2d-for-react/README.md

     npm run e2e

+Both are run every time a commit is pushed to Github thanks to Jenkins.

 ### Releasing a new version
 A new version should be released via npm every time new code is merged to master.
 Currently, this process is manual and obviously must be done by a collaborator of the npm package.